ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 }
 ```

-When creating the extended type, make sure you adhere to the following rules:
+When creating the extended type, make sure to consider the following details
-* The GraphQL type of the `[Key]` must match between the subgraphs.
+* The GraphQL type of the `[Key]` **must match** between the subgraphs.
-* The GraphQL type name **must match**.
+* The _GraphQL type name_ **must match**.
 Often, this can be accomplished by using the same class name between the projects, but you can also use tools like the `[GraphQLName(string)]` attribute to override a type name to ensure the types match.

 ```csharp
 [ExtendedServiceType]
 [GraphQLName("Product")]